amanrai31/JavaScript/10others/README2.md

 1. let => Block Scope, cannot be Redeclared in the same scope, can be reassign
 2. const => Block Scope, cannot be Redeclared in the same scope, **can'nt be reassign**, must be assign a value when declared.
 It does not define a constant value.
 It defines a constant reference to a value.
 Means we can'nt Reassign a constant array but can change elements of array(same for objects)
-3. var => Global scope, can be Redeclared. var do not respect block scope, var only respects f/n block.
+3. var => Global scope, can be Redeclared. var do not respect block scope(can be accessed outside block), var only respects f/n block.

 **Note -** let and const does not bind ```this```.